Alternative Nursing Careers Outside the Hospital

 With the healthcare industry booming and registered nurses in exceptionally high demand, there are many reasons to get a BSN degree from CSP Global and transition into the field of nursing.

-Studies show that only about 55% of all registered nurses in the U.S. work in hospitals.
+Research shows that only about 53% of all registered nurses in the U.S. work in hospitals.
 Within the hospital, nurses work in a variety of settings, such as the emergency department, oncology, medical-surgical nursing and maternity.
-The other 45% of nurses are choosing alternative nursing careers.
+The other 47% of nurses choose alternative nursing careers.
 There are numerous opportunities available to nurses outside the traditional hospital setting.

 Loading Form